Dead Jesus

 Dead Jesus was a Canadian melodic death metal band formed in 1998 in Edmonton.
-The band became notorious for its live performances which often involved blood and viscera being hurled into the audience.
-Dead Jesus derived its name from the core belief that all organized religions are detrimental to human progress and should be laid to rest.
-The band played their final show on Easter Sunday in 2011 in Coaldale, Alberta.
+The band became known for its controversial live performances, which often involved the throwing of blood and viscera into the audience.
+The name Dead Jesus was derived from the band's stated belief that organized religion is detrimental to human progress and should be rejected.
+Dead Jesus played its final show on Easter Sunday in 2011 in Coaldale, Alberta.

 Biography

-When Your Soul Is The Sickness
+When Your Soul Is the Sickness

-Dead Jesus was formed in 1998 by the core members Evil glen (guitar & vox), Org666 (vox) and Lord Bedingfield (bass).
-Being unable to decide upon a full-time fourth member, the band played early shows with no drummer at all, often presenting the crowd with an un-manned kit, upon which audience members were encouraged to play along.
-After a few months however, Dead Jesus was introduced to Alex McIntosh, and recorded a four-song demo entitled Mourning.
-Due to the band's abject poverty, the release was limited to a couple of hundred cassettes, but copies circulated rapidly by word of mouth with at least one copy surfacing in New York City.
+Dead Jesus was formed in 1998 by core members Evil Glen (guitar and vocals), Org666 (vocals), and Lord Bedingfield (bass).
+Unable to secure a full-time fourth member, the band initially performed without a drummer, often placing an unattended drum kit on stage and encouraging audience members to play along.
+After several months, Dead Jesus met Alex McIntosh and recorded a four-song demo entitled Mourning.
+Owing to the band's limited financial resources, the release was restricted to a few hundred cassette copies; however, the recordings circulated through word of mouth, with at least one copy reaching New York City.

-In 1999, Dead Jesus bore witness to the breakup of local competitors Perceptual Distortion, and seized the opportunity to replace McIntosh with drummer Trevor Loney.
-With this adjustment made, the band entered Power sound Studios and recorded their full-length debut, When Your Soul Is The Sickness, featuring raw, albeit spirited takes of such classics as Roadkill, A.F. and Mortuary.
-The success of the release earned Dead Jesus opening slots for Cannibal Corpse, Incantation, Cryptopsy, and Napalm Death.
+In 1999, following the breakup of local band Perceptual Distortion, Dead Jesus replaced McIntosh with drummer Trevor Loney.
+With the new lineup in place, the band entered Powersound Studios to record its full-length debut album, When Your Soul Is the Sickness.
+The album featured raw but energetic versions of songs such as "Roadkill", "A.F.", and "Mortuary".
+Its release led to opening slots for bands including Cannibal Corpse, Incantation, Cryptopsy, and Napalm Death.

 Let Them Suffer

-Following the release of When Your Soul Is The Sickness, Loney and Bedingfield took their leave of Dead Jesus, citing personal reasons, and were replaced by Travisty and Mike Sparks respectively.
-Shortly thereafter, a second guitar was added to the attack in the form of Sol, and Dead Jesus re-emerged more powerful than before.
-In 2004, the band again recorded at Powersound, this time producing the more polished Let Them Suffer.
-Let Them Suffer was an immediate success, consolidating the band's local reputation as well as garnering tour dates across Canada with such bands as Deicide and Infernäl Mäjesty.
-At this point, Dead Jesus was approached by Nuclear Blast America, who offered to sign the band on the condition that they change the name.
-Dead Jesus refused.
+Following the release of When Your Soul Is the Sickness, Loney and Bedingfield departed the band for personal reasons and were replaced by Travisty and Mike Sparks, respectively.
+A second guitarist, Sol, subsequently joined the lineup.
+In 2004, Dead Jesus returned to Powersound Studios to record its second album, Let Them Suffer, which featured a more polished sound.
+The album strengthened the band's local profile and resulted in tour dates across Canada with acts such as Deicide and Infernäl Mäjesty.
+During this period, Dead Jesus was approached by Nuclear Blast America, which offered a recording contract contingent on a change of the band's name; the band declined.